dasch-swiss/dsp-tools/docs/dsp-tools-generate-test-data.md

     "hasLinkTo": {
         "objects": "objectClass" | ["objectClassOfProp1", ...]          # default="Resource" (resources from all classes
                                                                         # derived from that class can become an object)
     }
-    "hasRepresentation": {
-        "objects": "objectClass" | ["objectClassOfProp1", ...]          # default=resources from all classes derived from
-                                                                        # a multimedia representation can become an object
-    }
 ```